miraisolutions/xlconnect/cran-comments.md

     sub-directories of 1Mb or more:
       java  34.0Mb

-Justification: XLConnect uses a java component which we maintain in a separate project, as well as Apache POI 4.1.1 and its dependencies.
+Justification: XLConnect uses a java component which we maintain in a separate project, as well as Apache POI 4.1.x and its dependencies.
 At install time, the presence of these dependencies in the correct version is checked; if missing, they are downloaded into XLConnect's installation directory.
-XLConnect depends on Apache POI 4.1.x, which is not yet available from major distributions' package managers at the time of writing.
-In addition, it requires the full ooxml-schemas-1.4.jar, which is not distributed via package managers.
+Apache POI 4.1.x is not yet available from major distributions' package managers at the time of writing.
+In addition, the full ooxml-schemas-1.4.jar is required, which is not distributed via package managers.
 See http://poi.apache.org/help/faq.html#faq-N10109 for more information.

 # Downstream dependencies